VinniaAB/shipping/README.md

 # 3rdparty shipping lib
-This is a library for fetching shipment quotes from 3rdparty vendors.
+This is a library for rating & tracking packages from various shipping carriers.
-Currently the following vendors are supported:
+The following carriers are supported:
 - UPS
 - DHL
+- FedEx
-- Fedex
+- TNT

 ## Requirements
 - php 7.1+